fburlig/BSS_COVID_migration/README.md

 # Burlig, Sudarshan, and Schlauch (2021) replication archive
 This repository contains all data and code required to replicate Burlig, Sudarshan, and Schlauch (2021): "The impact of domestic travel bans on COVID-19 cases is nonlinear in their duration".
-The main text of the paper can be found in [`BSS_COVID_migration.pdf`](LINK), and the Supplementary Information can be found in [`BSS_COVID_migration_SI.pdf`](LINK) (note that these are currently blank; we will update when permitted by the journal).
+The main text of the paper can be found in [`BSS_COVID.pdf`](https://github.com/fburlig/BSS_COVID_migration/blob/master/Paper/BSS_COVID.pdf), and the Appendix can be found in [`BSS_COVID_Appx.pdf`](https://github.com/fburlig/BSS_COVID_migration/blob/master/Paper/BSS_COVID_Appx.pdf).

 ### Software
 This repository uses both `Stata` and `R`.
 All code has been validated to run on `Stata 16 MP` and `R 4.02`, as of February 2021.
 We also utilize a variety of user-written packages for both programs, listed here: